Team-Space-kbu/haram-mileage/README.md

         "data": "00000000"  //cardNumber
     }

-AWS API gateway is created based on settings.
+AWS API gateway must be used.
 If the request is not made in an abbreviated form, an error will occur.

 # Cleanup